 It is important to remember that as the child ages, the custody arrangement may have to be modified to continue providing adequate care in the child’s best interests.
 Georgia family courts may grant a modification after child custody has been determined only if there are new or changed material conditions that substantially impacts the child’s interests.
 These can include:

-A Gwinnett County child custody lawyer can help parents create and adapt custody arrangements that suit their child’s changing needs.
+A Gwinnett County attorney can help parents create and adapt custody arrangements that suit their child’s changing needs.
 They can work closely with parents to create a detail-oriented plan that will reflect the best interests of their children.

 Under Georgia Code Section 19-9-3, there are two different types of custody that must be determined.
-First, there is physical custody.
-This type of custody primarily concerns where the child will live.
-The court may award joint physical custody, in which the child will split their time between both parents, primary physical custody, in which the child lives primarily with one parent and has visitation with the other parent, or sole custody where the child lives with only one parent and does not have visitation time with the other parent
+First, there is physical custody, which primarily concerns where the child will live.
+The court may award joint physical custody, in which the child will split their time between both parents; primary physical custody, in which the child lives primarily with one parent and has visitation with the other; or sole custody where the child lives with only one parent and does not have visitation time with the other parent

-The second form of custody is legal custody.
-Legal custody refers to who has the right to make decisions on behalf of the child.
-Questions that are determined by the parent who has legal custody include:
+The second form of custody is legal custody, which refers to who has the right to make decisions on behalf of the child.
+Questions that are determined by the parent with legal custody include:

-A dedicated child custody lawyer can help parents navigate the different factors that affect a child custody determination and work with the parents to create a parenting plan that reflects the best interests of the child.
+A dedicated child custody attorney can help parents navigate the different factors that affect a child custody determination and work with them to create a parenting plan that reflects the best interests of their child.

-If you are dealing with custody issues, reach out to a child custody lawyer in Gwinnett County.
-They know these issues are emotionally taxing for you and your child and an experienced attorney can be a valuable ally to give you strength and confidence in the proceedings.
+If you are dealing with custody issues, reach out to a Gwinnett County child custody lawyer.
+They know these issues are emotionally taxing for you and your child and can be a valuable ally to give you strength and confidence during legal proceedings.

 A practiced child custody attorney has worked with many families like yours, and their practical knowledge can help determine different custody arrangements that may work for your family.
 Call today to learn how an attorney can help your family.